Monday, June 29, 2026

 Relying on a single provider is a risk the PMO must actively manage.
 The solution is to implement an architecture where the data processed by AI for project management is separated from the AI model processing it.

-In practice, this means critical project intelligence, such as lessons learned, risk logs, and internal policies, is stored in a secure, company-controlled environment, while the layer connecting this data to the AI remains entirely independent.
+In practice, this means critical project intelligence, such as lessons learned, risk logs, and internal policies, is stored in a company-controlled environment, while the layer connecting this data to the AI remains independent.
 If a current provider changes its terms, raises prices, or experiences downtime, the PMO can seamlessly switch the underlying AI model (for example, to a locally hosted open-source solution) without disrupting the project manager's daily workflow.
-This is achieved by implementing a Vendor-Agnostic AI Layer (leveraging an Agnostic RAG architecture).
+This can be achieved by implementing a Vendor-Agnostic AI Layer (leveraging an Agnostic RAG architecture).
 In plain terms, it decouples the organization's data from any single provider, language model (LLM), or database.
 Ultimately, this technological sovereignty empowers the PMO to swap AI vendors without interrupting project momentum, radically reducing the risk of vendor lock-in.

 3. Long-term risk governance as the foundation of responsible AI adoption.